5 Reasons to Use MCT Oil for Ketosis:

 In Coffee & Tea: Great for thickening up coffee or tea and improving their health benefits.

-Smoothies: Add 2 tbsps in a smoothie to curb hunger and have the smoothie keep you satisfied longer.
+Smoothies: Add 2 tbsps of MCT oil in a smoothie to curb hunger and have the smoothie keep you satisfied longer.

 Introducing Upgraded XCT Oil: